I’ll never forget the first time I experienced these two pedals in the same room.

 It’s got this mid-focused voice that cuts through a mix beautifully, but it’s not trying to radically reshape your tone.
 Think of it as a really good filter.
 It makes everything sound better without being obvious about it.

 The BD-2, on the other hand, is more transparent and dynamic.
-It’s got this wider frequency response that can go from sparkling clean to surprisingly aggressive overdrive.
+It leans closer to what we mean by a transparent overdrive: a wider frequency response that can go from sparkling clean to surprisingly aggressive overdrive.
 When you dig in, it responds with an almost three-dimensional character.

 There’s a bit more top-end sizzle compared to the Bluesbreaker, and the bass response feels more immediate.
 It’s like having a tiny amp that’s always on the edge of breakup.